Albuquerque, New Mexico: History

-After the New Mexico Territory became a part of the United States, Albuquerque had a federal garrison and quartermaster depot, the Post of Albuquerque, from 1846 to 1867.
+After the New Mexico Territory became a part of the United States in the mid-19th century, a federal garrison and quartermaster depot, the Post of Albuquerque, were established here, operating from 1846 to 1867.
 In Beyond the Mississippi (1867), Albert D. Richardson, traveling to California via coach, passed through Albuquerque in late October 1859—its population was 3,000 at the time—and described it as "one of the richest and pleasantest towns, with a Spanish cathedral and other buildings more than two hundred years old."

-During the Civil War, Albuquerque was occupied for a month in February 1862 by Confederate troops under General Henry Hopkins Sibley, who soon afterwards advanced with his main body into northern New Mexico.
-During his retreat from Union troops into Texas, he made a stand on April 8, 1862 at Albuquerque and fought the Battle of Albuquerque against a detachment of Union soldiers commanded by Colonel Edward R. S. Canby.
-This daylong engagement at long range led to few casualties, as the citizens of Albuquerque aided the Republican Union to rid the city of the occupying Confederate troops.
+During the Civil War, Albuquerque was occupied for a month in February 1862 by Confederate troops under General Henry Hopkins Sibley.
+He soon afterward advanced with his main body into northern New Mexico.
+During his retreat from Union troops into Texas, he made a stand on April 8, 1862, and fought the Battle of Albuquerque against a detachment of Union soldiers commanded by Colonel Edward R. S. Canby.
+This daylong engagement at long range led to few casualties.
+The residents of Albuquerque aided the Republican Union to rid the city of the occupying Confederate troops.

 When the Atchison, Topeka and Santa Fe Railroad arrived in 1880, it bypassed the Plaza, locating the passenger depot and railyards about 2 miles (3 km) east in what quickly became known as New Albuquerque or New Town.
-The railway company built a hospital for its workers that was later a juvenile psychiatric facility and has now been converted to a hotel.
-Many Anglo merchants, mountain men, and settlers slowly filtered into Albuquerque, creating a major mercantile commercial center which is now Downtown Albuquerque.
+The railway company built a hospital for its workers that was later used as a juvenile psychiatric facility.
+It has since been converted to a hotel.

+Many American merchants, mountain men, and settlers slowly filtered into Albuquerque, creating a major mercantile commercial center in Downtown Albuquerque.
 From this commercial center on July 4, 1882, Park Van Tassel became the first to fly a balloon in Albuquerque with a landing at Old Town.
-This was also the first flight in the New Mexico Territory.
+This was the first balloon flight in the New Mexico Territory.

 Due to a rising rate of violent crime, gunman Milt Yarberry was appointed the town's first marshal that year.
 New Albuquerque was incorporated as a town in 1885, with Henry N. Jaffa its first mayor.
 It was incorporated as a city in 1891.

-Old Town remained a separate community until the 1920s when it was absorbed by Albuquerque.
+Old Town remained a separate community until the 1920s, when it was absorbed by Albuquerque.
 Old Albuquerque High School, the city's first public high school, was established in 1879.
-Congregation Albert, a Reform synagogue established in 1897, is the oldest continuing Jewish organization in the city.
+Congregation Albert, a Reform synagogue established in 1897, by Henry N. Jaffa, who was also the city's first mayor, is the oldest continuing Jewish organization in the city.